 Passengers is another film explanation I got multiple requests for.
 I was putting away watching the movie as it didn’t look like it was going to blow my mind.
 Passengers is pretty average in terms of plot and character.
 It stars Jennifer Lawrence and Chris Pratt and is directed by Morten Tyldum.
 The visuals are pretty neat but the film doesn’t leave you with much to go home with.
 However, that said, this is not a Passengers film review.
-This is an explanation so let’s get to it, Passengers’ ending explained.
-Spoilers ahead.
+Here’s the plot and ending of the 2016 movie Passengers explained; spoilers ahead.